Monitoring Country

 - Water pollution

-Particularly during droughts, Goats can degrade native animal habitats like important breeding areas for Malleefowl (Leipoa ocellata) and compete for food resources and shelter with native animal species like Yellow-Footed Rock Wallabies (Petrogale xanthopus).
+Particularly during droughts, feral goats can degrade native animals habitats like important breeding areas for Malleefowl (Leipoa ocellata) and compete for food resources and shelter with native animal species like Yellow-Footed Rock Wallabies (Petrogale xanthopus).

-Goats are listed as a declared pest in all Australian states and territories except Tasmania, and competition and land degradation by Feral Goats is identified as one of the key threatening processes to native species under the Environmental Protection and Biodiversity Conservation Act.
+‘Competition and land degradation by feral goats’ is identified as one of the key threatening processes to native species under the Environmental Protection and Biodiversity Conservation Act.
 There is a national Threat Abatement Plan for competition and land degradation by unmanaged Goats.

 Managing goats

-Total eradication of feral Goats is not currently possible because of how widespread and well-adapted they are to Australia.
-Best practice management of feral Goats should aim to reduce the impact on Australia’s biodiversity.
-Control methods for unmanaged Goats include:
+Total eradication of feral goats is not currently possible because of how widespread and well-adapted they are to Australia.
+Best practice management of feral goats should aim to reduce the impact on Australia’s biodiversity.
+Control methods for feral goats include:

 - Mustering for commercial sale